lino-framework/cg/docs/development.rst

     Development operator

-        An :term:`actor` who manages a team of :term:`developers <developer>` and provides infrastructure for their collaboration.
+        An organization who manages a team of :term:`developers <developer>` and provides infrastructure for their collaboration.

-        Provides :term:`developer support` to their customers in order to help them with using the software.
+        Provides :term:`developer services <developer service>` to their customers in order to help them with using the software.

     Developer